MQ37/ctxify/README.md

 - Get just the structure without the contents?
 - Know how many tokens your project weighs in at?

 `ctxify` does it all.
 It's lightweight, fast, and skips the fluff (like lock files or `.gitignore`).
-Built with Python 3.13 and Git magic. ✨
+Built with Python 3.8+ and filesystem/Git magic. ✨

 ---

 ## Features
-- 📂 **Git-Powered Tree View**: Prints a gorgeous file tree of tracked files.
+- 📂 **File Tree View**: Prints a gorgeous file tree of all files in your directory.
 - 📋 **Clipboard Ready**: Copies the tree *and* file contents instantly.
 - 🚫 **Smart Filtering**: Ignores non-code files (e.g., `uv.lock`, `.txt`) by default.
 - 📝 **Markdown Support**: Optionally include `.md` files with a flag.